Roar Me Like You Mean It by Zora Black & Milly Taiden

 As I mentioned, there is a lot of ancient history (literally) to be understood in Jennifer and Malek’s story.
 There is an organization called The Syndicate to keep our eyes on, and additional players (the Pact) in this long relationship that Malek has with other powerful shifters.
 I’m assuming more details will emerge as the series continues.
 For now, we have a compelling couple who are “dancing” around each other as we learn more about the intricacies of their worlds.
 Yes, I’m being somewhat vague on details.
 Still, I believe the enjoyment of this particular opening story is primarily in each reader forming their own opinion of how the events unfold.

 I enjoyed Roar Me Like You Mean It.
-It’s well-written, passionate, intricate, and complicated with a couple who are each powerful in their own right (and world), who make a very believable “power couple” as time moves on.
+It’s well-written, passionate, intricate, and complex, featuring a couple who are each powerful in their own right (and worlds), who make a very believable “power couple” as time goes on.
 I will continue with the series, since I’m now curious about what happens next in this complex world.

 I read this title through my Kindle Unlimited subscription.